 READ MORE: Stylish Getaways only 2 hours from London

-On Grimsby Street you will find art piece by Stik, which is two people shouting at each other.
-It’s become a favourite selfie place for tourists and locals alike, with passers-by standing between the two characters.
-Here you can also find a mural by Sweet Toof right at the corner with Cheshire Street, which is worth a stop at.
+On Grimsby Street you will find another piece of street art by the iconic Stik, which is two people shouting at each other.
+It’s become a favourite selfie place for tourists and locals alike, with visitors to the piece of art tending to stand between the two characters.

 There are tons of murals here, but they don’t tend to stay for long, so you may find something different when you visit.
-Make sure you look up street signs on Sclater Street, where artists such as street artist Jonesy has placed funky sculptures along the street.
+Here you will also find funky sculptures on the street signs on Sclater Street, by street artist Jonesy.
 There is also a piece of art, which is often overlooked, on your way up to the Overground from Brick Lane, where a local lady has decorated a wall with anything she finds on her way to market e.g. necklaces, Christmas decorations, lace…

 Literally just around the corner from Chance Street, is a street which is often overlooked, because its so small.
-But it punches above it’s weight in art, with two of my favourite pieces of street art.
+But two of my favourite pieces of street art are here so I had to include it.
 Not only can you find another piece by Wallala, but also an array of striking works by James Cochran using his iconic use of repeated patterns.

-Located in the yard of the Cargo Club, on Rivington Street, is a satirical masterpiece from none other than the world-famous graffiti artist Banksy.
+Rivington Street is the home of Banksy with lots of art from the world-famous graffiti artist Banksy.
 This whole area is known for Banksy murals and it’s a great way to see many of the iconic Banksy in a short period of time.
-You’ve only got to turn around to see another piece of art from the artist.

 Photo credit: Atlas Obscura